SAP-samples/cloud-extension-s4hana-business-process/mission/configure-oData-Service/README.md

 3. Change *User Type* to 'Dialog'
 4. Create a new *Password* for your User and repeat it to verify
-5.	*Save* your Technical User with the save button
+6. Switch to the *Address Tab* and add the corresponding lastname to the lastname field. *Save* your Technical User with the save button

    ![Change User](./images/configure-oData-Service-7.png)